 Planning permission is required for most forms of development unless it is classed as 'permitted development'.
-When development or work is undertaken without permission, or not in accordance with a previously approved permission or consent, Councils have as the Planning Authority, discretionary powers to investigate and take enforcement action, as deemed appropriate, when it is in the public interest to do so.
+When development or work is undertaken without permission, or not in accordance with an approved permission or consent, discretionary powers are available to Councils' to investigate and take enforcement action, when it is in the public interest to do so.
+It is for the Council's to decide whether to take enforcement action, based on the significance of the breach and any impacts or planning harm.

 It is the role of the Planning Enforcement team to carry out these duties.
 A comprehensive guide to Planning Enforcement can be found in the Scottish Government's Circular 10/2009.

-This Charter outlines how the planning enforcement system operates and what can be expected of the service provided by Perth & Kinross Council.
-Planning Enforcement Charters are, as defined in Section 158A of the Town and Country Planning (Scotland) Act 1997 (as amended), a statutory requirement for Planning Authorities.
+This Charter outlines how the planning enforcement system operates and what can be expected of the service provided by the Council.
+Planning Enforcement Charters are a statutory requirement for Planning Authorities to regularly maintain and review when needed, but to at least review every two years.